the humphrey family web site

 Christmas 2022

 This period turned out differently than planned.
-First of all the plans for Christmas was for Michelle and Charlie come to us then we were all invited to Chloe’s future in-laws for Boxing Day.
+First of all the plans for Christmas was for Michelle and Charlie to come to us then we were all invited to Chloe’s future in-laws for Boxing Day.
 Unfortunately due to one of Michelle’s storage heaters packing up earlier in December and her Housing Association couldn’t book anyone in to fix it before the 29th of December and then also the fact that both Michelle and Charlie not feeling very well, they decided not to come to ours or Chloe’s, so it was agreed that Lynda and I would go to them on the 22nd or 23rd to spend Christmas with them.

 Then on the 20th our boiler, which supplies both the heating and hot water, packed up.
-The first firm I phoned said they couldn’t get anybody to us before the New Year, the second firm I phoned was able to come and have a look but then came the bad news, it wasn’t fixable, a new boiler had to be fitted but fortunately he had planned a week off but he was willing to do it for us straightaway.
+The first firm I phoned said they couldn’t get anybody to us before the New Year, the second firm I phoned was able to come and have a look but then came the bad news, it wasn’t fixable, a new boiler had to be fitted but fortunately he had planned a week off and he was willing to do it for us straightaway.
 It turned out more complicated than we first thought and it wasn’t finished until the 23rd.
 So we travelled across to Michelle’s on Christmas Eve and stayed until the 28th.

 2nd January 2023